 Instead of directly pursuing you for the debt, creditors sometimes sell the debt to a private collection agency.
 Such agencies are not subject to authorisation and supervision in their own right by the Central Bank.

-However, if a financial services provider that is regulated by the Central Bank outsources its debt collection activities, any agent acting on its behalf must comply with the requirements of Irish financial services law.
-If it fails to do so, the Central Bank may impose penalties on the financial services provider.
+However, if a lender that is regulated by the Central Bank outsources its debt collection activities, any agent acting on its behalf must comply with the requirements of Irish financial services law.
+If it fails to do so, the Central Bank can impose penalties on the lender.

-If a regulated financial services provider plans to appoint a third party to engage with you about arrears that you owe, it must inform you of this in writing and explain the role of the third party.
+If a regulated lender plans to appoint a third party to engage with you about arrears that you owe, it must write to you and explain the role of the third party.

 If you do not engage with your creditor, they can initiate legal proceedings to recover the debt.

 Harassment and intimidation

 All debt collectors, including private individuals and debt collection agencies, are covered by Section 11 of the Non-Fatal Offences against the Person Act 1997.
-This provides that a person is guilty of an offence if he/she makes any demand for payment of a debt and if:
+A person is guilty of an offence if he/she makes any demand for payment of a debt and if:

 - The demands are so frequent as to be calculated to subject you or a member of your family to alarm, distress or humiliation, or

 - The person falsely represents that he or she is authorised in some official capacity to enforce payment, or

 If you are subjected to such behaviour by your creditor or by a debt collection agency does any of these things, you can report the matter to the Garda Síochána.
 Anyone found guilty of offences under the Act is subject to large fines and up to 14 years in prison.